gradle-plugins/docker-gradle-plugin/README.md

 Directory of the Dockerfile or the Dockerfile itself.

 ###dependingContainers
 Service container the project depends on.
-They will be started with ```startServiceDependencies```and can contain additional information.
+They will be started with ```startDependencies```and can contain additional information.

 The normal pattern to set them is ```{name}#{port},{name2}#{port2}``` Name is the name of the image and container at the same time.
 The port will be mapped 1:1.
 The services are seperated by commas.